CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 module.
 You can choose to display a title including what text will be displayed.

-<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files.</div>
+<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files or a language override.</div>

 You can also choose the color of the title and the border color but only if you selected yes to **Display Borders** in the